EricCarrGH/BASICProjects/Snow/README.md

 ## Explanation of code

-To make this slightly less confusing, I have re-aranged the 10-liner statements in a more logical way to understand.
+To make this slightly less confusing, I have rearranged the 10-liner statements in a more logical way to understand.
 It is the same code, split into a few more lines.

 ```
 REM DIMENSION OUR ARRAYS